darosan2003/minishell/README.md

 ### Contribute
 As always I am open to suggestions, in case there are bugs lying around or if there are ways to improve the code :)
+This was my first attempt with Rust, so any help is highly appreciated